lararosekelley/dotfiles/README.md

 It will prompt you to copy each file individually, so that no unexpected changes are made.

+### Neovim configuration

+For my Neovim configuration, check out my [nvim](https://github.com/tylucaskelley/nvim) repository.

 ## License

-Copyright (c) 2014-2021 Ty-Lucas Kelley.
+Copyright (c) 2014-2024 Ty-Lucas Kelley.
 MIT License.